 Some of my favourite things from that weekend

-In full transparency I did very little research on the hotel or the area.
+In full transparency, I did very little research on the hotel or the area.
 It was a spur-of-the-moment decision and this place seemed nice.
 It turned out to be wonderful and in a great location which really made the weekend an amazing one.
 Read more about the hotel here.

 At the entrance it’s a divey outdoor bar with live music (the singer takes requests ) and a basic drink selection.
 Past the bar is the entrance to the fisherman’s boardwalk which you can explore at the low cost of $2.
 The boardwalk is very colorful, offers a great view on the beach, and is a nice place to sit back for a bit.

 As a couple sitting next to me at a bar the night before called it, this restaurant is a “real fancy place mama.”
 Open for dinner and lunch it feels a bit like a private club.
 The restaurant is quite beautiful in the traditional upscale way, has a lovely enclosed patio, and is surrounded by oversized tropical plants which offer a nice outlook on the water.
-The staff are friendly and the menu is fantastic: cold water oysters, fresh crab and lobster, and every other staple dish you might be in the mood for.
+The staff is friendly and the menu is fantastic: cold water oysters, fresh crab and lobster, and every other staple dish you might be in the mood for.

-The area is a popular place for turtles to nest so the beach gets really dark at night.
+An area is a popular place for turtles to nest so the beach gets really dark at night.
 With the sand being at bearable temperature after sunset this is a perfect environment to sit back and relax looking up at the starry sky.
 Call me corny but it’s a great way to end the day.